Vaginal infections occur when bacteria, fungi or viruses grow in and around your vagina.

 If you have any symptoms, visit your GP or your local sexual health clinic.
 Your GP may refer you to a sexual health clinic for specialist treatment.

 There are different ways to test for a vaginal infection.
 You may be asked to provide a sample of urine.
 A doctor or nurse may look inside your vagina using a speculum (which is also used for smear tests) and take a swab (similar to a small, round cotton bud).
-The swab picks up a sample of cells from your vagina.
+The swab picks up a sample of discharge or cells from your vagina.
 These samples may be tested or examined under a microscope in the clinic, as well as being sent to a laboratory for testing.

 Some treatments are available from your pharmacist as well as on prescription from your doctor.
 Always read the patient information leaflet that comes with your medicine.